pygame/pygame/docs/reST/ref/image.rst

    | :sl:`create new Surface from a string buffer`
    | :sg:`frombytes(bytes, size, format, flipped=False) -> Surface`

-   since version 2.1.3 it is recommended that `frombytes` is used instead of `fromstring`
+   .. versionadded:: 2.1.3 added :func:`frombytes` as an alias for :func:`fromstring`,
+                     the use of :func:`frombytes` is recommended over :func:`fromstring`.

    .. ## pygame.image.frombytes ##